bufbuild-ru/docs/docs/breaking/overview/index.md

 ### Limit to specific files

 By default, the Buf CLI builds all files under the `buf.yaml` configuration file.
 Instead, you can manually specify the file or directory paths to check.
 This is an advanced feature intended for editor or [Bazel](../../cli/build-systems/bazel/) integration.
-In general, it's better to let the Buf CLI discover all files under management and handle this for you, especially when using the `FILE` category.The `--path` flag limits breaking change detection to the specified files if applied:
+In general, it's better to let the Buf CLI discover all files under management and handle this for you, especially when using the `FILE` category.

+The `--path` flag limits breaking change detection to the specified files if applied:

 ```console
 $ buf breaking --against .git#branch=main --path path/to/foo.proto --path path/to/bar.proto